icmconsulting/confijulate/README.md

 )
 ```

-In your application startup function, call the confijulate init function, passing in a reference to your config namespace (where you define your environment and base maps).
+In your application startup function, call the confijulate init-ns function, passing in a reference to your config namespace (where you define your environment and base maps).

 ```clojure
 (confijulate.core/init-ns 'my-application.config)